-Monument Health’s Physician Shadowing Program takes place in our community-based health care system of more than 40 health care facilities in western South Dakota.
+Monument Health’s Medical Student Physician Shadowing Program takes place in our community-based health care system of more than 40 health care facilities in western South Dakota.
 The shadowing experience coincides with Monument Health’s purpose of making a difference, every day.

 First- or second-year medical students can gain experience in a broad range of medical specialties by working with local physicians, residents, and hospital staff.
 During a three-week time period, students will be paired with physicians and other health care professionals in hospital medicine, primary care medicine, critical care, emergency medicine, infectious disease, radiology, and cardiology.